bkager/Tiny-node-cookbook/recipe-do-nothing-server.md

 const server = http.createServer();

 ```
-Since your server is an instance of Server, glance over the documentation for the Server interface.
-Servers are event emitters, and there's a list of the types of events they can emit.
-There's also a number of methods and properties you can call on your server object.
+You now have a server, and you can call all the methods/properties of the Server interface on it.

 **Setting the Server to Listen**

 The only server method you need right now is `server.listen()`, which tells your server instance to start listening for incoming requests on a port.
 Add the line `server.listen()` to your file.
 Note that `server` here means your specific server instance, the one you created and saved to the `server` variable.
+If you named it something else, like `uselessServer`, you would type `uselessServer.listen()`.

 ```
 const http = require("http");